umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Working-With-Data/index.md

 Returns all records with the state set to approved from all forms on the Umbraco page with the id = `pageId` as a DynamicRecordList.

-Note that this will only work when the forms are added using a macro in either an RTE or a Grid.

 ### GetApprovedRecordsFromFormOnPage

 	DynamicRecordList GetApprovedRecordsFromFormOnPage(int pageId, string formId)

-Returns all records with the state set to approved from the form with the id = formId on the Umbraco page with the id = pageId as a DynamicRecordList
+Returns all records with the state set to approved from the form with the id = `formId` on the Umbraco page with the id = `pageId` as a DynamicRecordList.

 ### GetApprovedRecordsFromForm

 	DynamicRecordList GetApprovedRecordsFromForm(string formId)

-Returns all records with the state set to approved from the form with the ID = formId as a DynamicRecordList
+Returns all records with the state set to approved from the form with the ID = `formId` as a DynamicRecordList.

 ### GetRecordsFromPage

 	DynamicRecordList GetRecordsFromPage(int pageId)

-Returns all records from all forms on the Umbraco page with the id = pageId as a DynamicRecordList
+Returns all records from all forms on the Umbraco page with the id = pageId as a DynamicRecordList.

 ### GetRecordsFromFormOnPage

-	DynamicRecordList GetRecordsFromFormOnPage(int pageId, string formId) Returns all records from the form with the id = formId on the Umbraco page with the id = pageId as a DynamicRecordList
+	DynamicRecordList GetRecordsFromFormOnPage(int pageId, string formId)

+Returns all records from the form with the id = formId on the Umbraco page with the id = pageId as a DynamicRecordList.

 ### GetRecordsFromForm

 	DynamicRecordList GetRecordsFromForm(string formId)

 Returns all records from the form with the ID = formId as a DynamicRecordList

 ## DynamicRecordsList and DynamicRecord

-As you see all of these methods will return an object of type DynamicRecordList so you can easily iterate through the DynamicRecord objects.
+All of these methods will return an object of type `DynamicRecordList` so you can easily iterate through the DynamicRecord objects.

 The properties available on a DynamicRecord are: